mathLab/PINA/joss/paper.md

 The high-level structure of the package is depicted in our [API](https://github.com/mathLab/PINA/tree/master/readme/API_color.png); the approximated solution of a differential equation can be implemented using PINA in a few lines of code thanks to the intuitive and user-friendly interface.
 Besides the user-friendly interface, PINA also offers several examples and tutorials, aiming to guide new users toward an easy exploration of the software features.
 The online documentation is released at \url{https://mathlab.github.io/PINA/}, while the robustness of the package is continuously monitored by unit tests.

-PINA workflow is characterized by 3 main steps: the problem formulation, the model definition, i.e. the structure of the neural network used, and the training, eventually followed by the data visualization.
+PINA workflow is characterized by 3 main steps: the problem formulation, the model definition, i.e., the structure of the neural network used, and the training, eventually followed by the data visualization.

 ## Problem definition in PINA